markjprice/cs14net10/docs/ch01-solution-evolution.md

 </Solution>
 ```

-This is much easier to work with!
+This is much easier to work with, especially with Git because merge conflicts can be reviewed easier.

 > **More Information**: Learn more at the following link: https://devblogs.microsoft.com/visualstudio/new-simpler-solution-file-format/.